martin-magakian/cli-java-prototype/README.md

 The maven pom.xml files are using maven-assembly-plugin who make it easier to merge all those compiled .jar class into a single executable jar with the command:
 > mvn clean install <br />

-You can run this command at the root of the project to compile all the projects.
+You can run this command at the root of the project to compile all the projects. <br />
 Or you can run this command within each sub-project to compile only this sub-project.

-This command will create an executable into the "target" directory.
+This command will create an executable into the "target" directory.<br />
 For the sub-project "commoncli" you will find the executable jar in /cli-java-prototype/commoncli/target/commoncli-1-jar-with-dependencies.jar

 Specify the Main() of your executable jar
 ---
-When creating the executable jar you need to specify where is the Main class to run.
+When creating the executable jar you need to specify where is the Main class to run.<br />

-Kind of the entry point using
+Kind of the entry point using:

 	public static void main(String[] args) {
 	}

-It also the maven-assembly-plugin who is in charge of specify this class to run from the CLI as the entry point.
+It also the maven-assembly-plugin who is in charge of specify this class to run from the CLI as the entry point.<br />
 Look into the pom.xml file of each project.
 You will find something like:

 	<archive>
 		<manifest>
 	    	<addClasspath>true</addClasspath>
 	    	<mainClass>com.doduck.prototype.cli.jcommando.Main</mainClass>
 		</manifest>
 	</archive>

-In this case the Main class is specify to be "com.doduck.prototype.cli.jcommando.Main"
+In this case the Main class is specify to be "com.doduck.prototype.cli.jcommando.Main"<br />

-In reallity a jar file is just a zip file.
+In reallity a jar file is just a zip file.<br />
 By unziping it we can notice a /META-INF/MANIFEST.MF file who contain the address of the Main class

 	Main-Class: com.doduck.prototype.cli.jcommando.Main

 who will also find the compile .java file into .class files.